mehrdadalmasi2020/knowledge-graph-Ontology-health-medical-history-L/README.md

 - **CPU-only runs** are possible (they’re slower): use `--ner_on_cpu` in Cell 1 and `--device cpu` in Cell 2.
 - **Model IDs** are Hugging Face names and will be downloaded automatically on first run:
   - NER: `d4data/biomedical-ner-all`
-  - Embeddings: `pritamdeka/S-BioBert-snli-multinli-stsb` (and similar in Cell 3)
+  - Embeddings: `pritamdeka/S-BioBert-snli-multinli-stsb` (used in both Cell 2 and Cell 3)
 - **Reproducibility:** The pipeline writes intermediate CSV/JSONL so you can resume downstream steps without re-running everything.

 ---